TheCunningTutor/university-portfolio/README.md

 # Cameron Cunningham's Portfolio
 Thank you for visiting my portfolio, a sample of the work I've done while studying for my Bachelors of Science at the University of Oregon.
-For more information about me, as well as my contact information, my resume can be found in the root folder (`cameron-cunningham-resume.pdf`).
+For more information about me, as well as my contact information, my resume can be found in the root folder (`cameron-cunningham-resume.pdf` and `cameron-cunningham-resume.docx`).

 I realize that it is currently a little bit sparse; stay posted, there's more coming!